PATIENTS & VISITORS

-1. Financial Assistance Application forms may be submitted at any time during the 240 day period which begins on the date the first billing statement is sent to the patient (the “Application Period”).
+1. Generally, a Financial Assistance Application may be submitted at any time during the two hundred forty (240) day period which begins on the date the first Post-Discharge billing statement is sent to a Self-pay Patient (the "Application Period").

-2. Requests for financial assistance may be submitted by a variety of sources, including the patient, a family member, a community organization, a church, a collection agency, caregiver, Hospital administration and others.
-Requests received from a third party will be sent to the Hospital’s Business Office, which will obtain the patient’s consent before working with the third party on the patient’s behalf.
-The Business Office will work with the third party to provide available resources to assist the patient in the application process.
+2. A request for financial assistance may be submitted by a variety of sources, including the patient, a family member, a community organization, a church, a collection agency, a caregiver, Hospital administration and others.
+Requests received from third parties will be directed to the Hospital’s Business Office, which will obtain the patient’s consent before working with the third party on the patient’s behalf.
+The Business Office will work with the third party to identify and/or provide available resources to assist the patient in the application process.

-3. The Hospital Business Office will review the completed Financial Assistance Application form and supporting documentation, make a determination of eligibility for financial assistance and approve or deny the Application within a reasonable time, typically fourteen (14) business days (with the exception of FAP eligible individuals with pending applications for Medicaid or other coverage).
+3. The Hospital Business Office will review the completed Financial Assistance Application and supporting documentation, make a determination of eligibility for financial assistance and approve or deny the Application within a reasonable time, typically fourteen (14) business days (with the exception of FAP eligible individuals with pending applications for Medicaid or other coverage).

-6. In the event an incomplete Application is submitted, the Hospital provides written notice to the patient describing the additional information and documentation required to complete the Application.
-The notice will provide contact details for the Hospital Business Office and inform the patient of the completion deadline and any extraordinary collection activities that may be taken against him or her if the Application is not completed and encloses a plain summary of the financial assistance policy.
+6. In the event an incomplete Financial Assistance Application is submitted, the Hospital will provide written notice to the patient describing the additional information or documentation required to complete the Application.
+The notice will provide contact details for the Hospital Business Office and inform the patient of the completion deadline.
 The completion deadline shall be the later of the last day of the Application Period or thirty (30) days after the written notice required by this Subsection is provided.

 7. Unless the patient notifies the Hospital Business Office of a change in financial circumstance, eligibility for financial assistance will be re-assessed periodically, but not more frequently than with each subsequent episode of care to which this policy applies.

 - Guidelines for Determining the Amount of Financial Assistance:

-2. Financial Assistance Application forms will be reviewed according to the guidelines set forth in this policy and the Financial Assistance Application form.
-To be eligible to receive a reduction equal to 100% of the charges for Qualifying Services, eligible Self-pay Patients must have a Family Income (as defined below) at or below 200% of the current Federal Poverty Guidelines.
-In addition, a 100% discount will be applied to uninsured patients receiving medically necessary services who are presumptively eligible under Section IV.E.
+2. Financial Assistance Applications will be reviewed according to the guidelines set forth in this policy and the Financial Assistance Application.
+To be eligible to receive a reduction equal to one hundred percent (100%) of the charges for Qualifying Services, FAP Eligible Individuals must have Family Income (as defined below) at or below two hundred percent (200%) of the current Federal Poverty Guidelines.

-3. Uninsured patients with a Family Income (as defined below) exceeding 200%, but less than or equal to 600%, of the Federal Poverty Guidelines, will be eligible for a significant discount determined in accordance with the Illinois Hospital Uninsured Patient Discount Act.
+4. Uninsured Patients with a Family Income (as defined below) exceeding two hundred percent (200%), but less than or equal to six hundred percent (600%), of the Federal Poverty Guidelines, will be eligible for a significant discount determined in accordance with the Illinois Hospital Uninsured Patient Discount Act.

-4. “Family Income” means the sum of a family’s earnings and cash benefits from all sources before taxes, less payments made for child support.
+5. "Family Income" means the sum of a family’s earnings and cash benefits from all sources before taxes, less payments made for child support.
 When determining the patient’s Family Income, the household size and income includes all immediate family members and other dependents in the household.
-This includes an adult (and spouse, if applicable), natural or adopted minor children of adult or spouse, students over 18 years of age dependent on the family for over 50% support, and any other persons dependent on the Family Income for over fifty percent (50%) support.
+This includes an adult (and spouse, if applicable), natural or adopted minor children of adult or spouse, students over eighteen (18) years of age dependent on the family for over fifty percent (50%) support, and any other persons dependent on the Family Income for over fifty percent (50%) support.

-For verification purpose, the Hospital will require a current tax return of the responsible adult and may require the patient or responsible adult to submit a personal financial statement, copies of W-2/1040 forms, bank statements, or any other form of documentation that supports reported income as stated in Section IV.D.
-The Hospital may also obtain a credit report for the purpose of identifying additional expense, obligations, and income to assist in developing a full understanding of the patient’s financial circumstances.
+For verification purpose, the Hospital will require a current tax return of the responsible adult and may require the patient or responsible adult to submit a current tax return, personal financial statement, copies of W-2/1040 forms, bank statements, or any other form of documentation that supports reported income as stated in Section IV.D.
+The Hospital may also obtain a credit report for the purpose of identifying additional expenses, obligations, and income to assist in developing a full understanding of the patient’s financial circumstances.

-5. The maximum amount that may be collected in a 12-month period from an uninsured patient with Family Income of less than or equal to 600% of the Federal Poverty Guidelines for medically necessary services is 25% of that patient’s Family Income.
-The Hospital will determine, on a case-by-case basis, whether to extend the same or similar 12-month maximum collectible amount to any other qualifying Self-pay Patient with Family Income of less than or equal to 600% of the Federal Poverty Guidelines for qualifying services.
-The Hospital reserves the right to exclude patients having assets with a value in excess of 600% of the Federal Poverty Guidelines from the application of this 12-month maximum collectible amount.
-For purposes of determining the applicability of the 12-month maximum collectible amount, the following assets shall not be counted:
+6. The maximum amount the Hospital will collect for Qualifying Services in a twelve (12)-month period from an Uninsured Patient with Family Income of less than or equal to six hundred percent (600%) of the Federal Poverty Guidelines is twenty-five percent (25%) of that patient’s Family Income.
+The Hospital will determine, on a case-by-case basis, whether to extend the same or similar twelve (12)-month maximum collectible amount to any other FAP Eligible Self-pay Patient with Family Income of less than or equal to six hundred percent (600%) of the Federal Poverty Guidelines for Qualifying Services.
+The Hospital reserves the right to exclude patients having assets with a value in excess of six hundred percent (600%) of the Federal Poverty Guidelines from the application of this twelve (12)-month maximum collectible amount.
+For purposes of determining the applicability of the twelve (12)-month maximum collectible amount, the following assets shall not be counted:

-To be eligible to have this maximum amount applied to subsequent charges, a patient shall inform the Hospital, in subsequent Hospital inpatient admissions or outpatient encounters, that the patient has previously received medically necessary services from the Hospital and was determined to be entitled to discounted care under this policy.
+To be eligible to have this maximum amount applied to subsequent charges, a patient shall inform the Hospital, in subsequent Hospital inpatient admissions or outpatient encounters, that the patient has previously received Qualifying Services from the Hospital and was determined to be entitled to discounted care under this policy.

 b.
-Personal property exempt from judgment under Section 12-1001 of the Code of Civil Procedure.
+Personal property exempt from judgment under Section 12-1001 of the Illinois Code of Civil Procedure.

 c.
 Any amounts held in a pension or retirement plan, provided, however, that distributions and payments from pension or retirement plan may be included as income.